 Freud did not prescribe aspirin for these brokenhearted ladies, because they had trouble holding an aspirin between their knees.

-There are several possible solutions to cure you of an unhealthy obsession with a love object, especially an obsession with an arrogant Victorian man, who are now all dead.
+There are several solutions to cure you of an unhealthy obsession with a love object, especially an obsession with an arrogant Victorian man, who are now dead.

 That should do it.
 Then go have a drink at the nearest bar and compose dirty limericks.